cosmin-panescu/Resume-Generator/README.md

 Features that will be added:
 - choice of multiple templates
-- automativ saving of each modified version of the template
 - section with answers to the most asked questions about resumes
 - section with tips for resume